luajunan/TeamTitan_R.E.D_SCDFXIBM/README.md

 6. Visual Recognition queries and classify using available fire images
 7. Geolocation of user and classification of fire is sent to SCDF for appropriate response
 8. App interface receives completion of task from Visual Recognition and broadcast message to nearby civilians and user
-9. User receives appropriate message from app interface informing of completion of request depending on whether user is CFR or civilian
+9. User receives appropriate notification from app interface informing of completion of request, and evacuation message
-10. Nearby civilians receives appropriate message as an SMS from app interface
+10. Nearby civilians receives appropriate notification from app interface

 ## Long Description
 [More details regarding our application](DESCRIPTION.md)